PauseAI/pauseai-website/src/posts/learn.md

 description: Educational resources (videos, articles, books) about AI risks and AI alignment
 ---

-One of the most important things you can do to help with AI alignment and the existential risk (x-risk) that superintelligence poses, is to learn about it.
-Here are some resources to get you started.

 ## On this website

 - [Risks](/risks).
 A summary of the risks of AI.